THE GREAT SCHOOLS ROBBERY film

 WHY I NEED THE MONEY:

 2 years on, many campaigns won and lost.
 I have almost finished filming and I am now in post-production.
-At the moment I need funding to complete the film, (editing 100's of hours of footage takes time.)
+At the moment I need funding to complete the film, (transcribing interviews and editing 100's of hours of footage takes time.)

-I need to pay the animator and to re-construct certain key scenes which I wasn't able to film.
+I need to pay the editors, animator and to re-construct certain key scenes.
+Pay legal cost, music composer, colour grader, sound mix, hard drives and more.

 Making these sorts of films is my life’s work.
 I document the relationship and the gaps that exists between the people, the government and the private companies.
 I believe it's important to be informed so we can make the right choices for a better future for all.